Data Management Approaches | File-based vs Database

 A file is a collection of related data stored in memory.
 Each file is used to store different information.
 Here each file is independent of another file.
 One single file is called a Flat File.

-The drawback of File-Based Approach for Data Management:
+Drawbacks of File-Based Approach for Data Management:

 If you want to retrieve data from flat files then we must develop an application program in high-level languages whereas if you want to retrieve data from a database then we are using SQL language.
+For example, to retrieve data from flat files, we need to develop an application program by using HLL such as C, C++, Java, .Net, etc.

 Data redundancy means duplication of data values i.e.; the same information is duplicated in several files.
-This makes the data redundancy; the same information appears in different files in different ways.
+This makes the data redundant; the same information appears in different files in different ways.
 If we maintain duplication then it means wastage of time, wastage of money, and storage space also.
 So, in your DBMS main drawback is redundancy.

 Data Inconsistency means different copies of the same data are not matching.
 For Ex, in 1 file employee A’s phone no. is 9764734221 and in another file that employee A’s same phone number is having a different meaning (i.e., phone number is saved as an ID number).
 So, different copies of the same data are not matching, that is nothing but a data inconsistency.
 Same basic data existing in different files with different meanings then you can say that is a data inconsistency.
 Example: Phone no. of the customer is different at different files.